Bilal Brahimi: Career

-Brahimi began his career at his local club of FC Villepinte.
-He played there from the ages of 6 to 15.
-Then, he went on to play for FC Montfermeil for one season.
+Brahimi began his career at his local club of FC Villepinte, playing there from the ages of 6 to 15.
+He then went on to play for FC Montfermeil for one season.
 Brahimi continued his career at Troyes, where he would go on to play 36 matches and score 8 goals for the reserve side.
 In 2020, he signed for Le Havre; at the club, he made 3 appearances for the reserve team.